-In this article, we’ll show you how to display any RSS feed on your WordPress blog.
+In this article, we will show you how to easily display any RSS feed on your WordPress blog.

 Why Display Any RSS Feed on Your WordPress Blog?

-Your blog’s RSS feed is simply the website’s address with /feed/ added at the end.
+Your blog’s RSS feed is simply the website’s address with /feed/ added at the end like this:

-This lets you curate content from other websites and automatically display content from social media websites like Facebook, Instagram, Twitter, and YouTube.
+This lets you curate content from other websites and automatically display content from social media platforms like Facebook, Instagram, Twitter, and YouTube.
 You can even use WordPress as a news aggregator.

 With that being said, let’s take a look at how to display any RSS feed on your WordPress blog.
-We’ll cover four methods:
+We will cover four methods:

 Displaying Any RSS Feed With a Widget

-Next, you need to locate the RSS widget and drag it onto your sidebar or other widget ready area.
+Next, locate the RSS widget and drag it onto your sidebar or other widget-ready area.
 After that, you just need to type or paste the RSS feed that you wish to display.